 If you can shift your focus from all the things your spouse does wrong to making your children feel loved and secure, you will have an easier time living together during the divorce process.

 Have questions about divorce? custody? parenting time questions?
 We’re here to help.
-Please contact us today to schedule your free consultation with one of our experienced family law attorneys and get answers and a clear strategy for safeguarding your children.
+Please contact us today to schedule your initial consultation with one of our experienced family law attorneys and get answers and a clear strategy for safeguarding your children.
 Call us at 888-888-0919 or please click the button below.